Louiseskinner01/project1-lskinner/README.md

 - As a visitor, I want to create an account or log in so that I can access personalized features.
 - As a user, I want to log workouts and body stats so that I can track my progress over time
 - As a user, I want email or app reminders for my workouts so that I stay consistent with my routine.
+- As a user, I need the option to pay for products/services using methods such as debit/credit, klarna, or paypal.

 ## Future Enhancements
 FWL wanted a simple, static website so they could share their content to the health and fitness community, and by doing so they hope to grow their online presence across all platforms (internet and social).